ConfigMgr

 Now that we determined the cache size, how do we monitor and clean it?
 This is where we had additional rules based on free space.
 If free space of a device was low, we’d clean more items out of the cache.
 We ideally would leave as much content in the cache as possible, as to “reserve” that space as “ours”, but if the machine was getting low on space, we didn’t want to be the team fingers got pointed at.

 As mentioned in other topics in this section, there are different types of content in CM.
 We gave different content different priorities in our grooming process.
-First thing on the chopping block are Windows Update Content, after that Apps and Packages were cleared based on age.
+First thing on the chopping block is Windows Update Content, after that Apps and Packages were cleared based on age.
 We’d also clean any duplicates (previous versions of the same content item).

 The Baseline logs what it is doing as well as captures information about the cache and places in the registry for the ability to collect with hardware inventory for reporting.